Valbou/vtaskr-backend/ROADMAP.md

 As vTaskr is an non profit project without fulltime dev, no release date can be fournished.

 ## Go to v0.1.0

+The first goal is to permit a basic use of a to do list.
+An heavy base is needed in term of rights/permissions.

 - [x] User can register
 - [x] User can change profile information
 - [x] User can change securely email and password